avantol/FT8-GO_Great-Outdoors/README.md

 because of the processing demands of current operating systems and FT8 versions).

-When you "Get Outdoors" for FT8, leave your expensive new laptop at home, an old laptop does the job.
+When you go to the "Great Outdoors" for FT8, leave your expensive new laptop at home, an old laptop does the job.

 Plus: One-click upload to Logbook of the World,